 - Cum Laude 3.30-3.49

-Maritime Program Honors
+Maritime Concentration and Honors Designations

 Maritime designated courses can be found in the Admiralty and Maritime LL.M.
 Catalog.

-Curriculum Tracks and Qualifying Designation
+Curriculum Tracks and Qualifying Designations

 Students may be eligible for a qualifying designation on their transcript in three practice areas: Criminal Practice, Public Policy and Service, or Civil Litigation and Dispute Resolution.
 The requirements for the qualifying specialization designation are: